Self-Supervised Image Captioning with CLIP: Method

-Following the success of Vision-Language (VL) models, there has been substantial progress in image captioning.
-This can be largely attributed to their ability to harness abundant online image-caption pairs using Vision Language Pre-training.
-It allows the creation of a shared latent space of both vision and text for image captioning \cite{DBLP:journals/corr/abs-2004-06165} \cite{DBLP:journals/corr/abs-1908-02265} \cite{DBLP:journals/corr/abs-1908-07490} \cite{DBLP:journals/corr/abs-2101-00529}.
-We will delve further into a CLIP-based method.

-\paragraph{CLIP.} CLIP (Contrastive Language-Image Pre-training) \cite{clip} effectively learns visual concepts from natural language supervision, by maximizing the similarity of the matched image-text pairs and minimizing that of the unmatched pairs.
-By training on a large dataset of image-text pairs, CLIP learns meaningful representations from both modalities and achieves state-of-the-art performance in downstream tasks, such as detection \cite{vild} \cite{glip}, segmentation \cite{lseg} \cite{groupvit}, and video understanding \cite{clip4clip} \cite{actionclip}.
-Our research incorporates CLIP's image encoding for generating captions and employs the CLIP image-caption similarity for unsupervised finetuning.

-\paragraph{ClipCap.} ClipCap \cite{clipcap}, a state-of-the-art image captioning model, leverages the power of CLIP to interconnect visual and textual representations.
+Contrastive Language-Image Pre-training (CLIP) \citep{radford2021learning} leverages vision-language pre-training on abundant image-caption pairs and produces cross-modal contextual representations.
+ClipCap \citep{mokady2021clipcap} leverages CLIP representations for image captioning.
 First, it employs CLIP's visual encoder to generate an encoded image representation.
-Next, a mapping network—either a transformer \cite{attention} or MLP—translates the CLIP embedding to the GPT space, producing a prefix to the caption.
-Finally, the GPT auto-regressively generates the predicted image captions.
+Next, a mapping network—either a transformer or MLP—translates the CLIP embedding to the language model space, producing a prefix to the caption.
+Finally, the language model auto-regressively generates the predicted image captions.
+By leveraging multimodal understanding from existing models instead of learning new semantic entities, ClipCap produces state-of-the-art results with a simpler and faster model.